How To Plan An Adventure-Filled Northern Colorado Road Trip – 7-Day Itinerary

 woman hikes at red rocks park and amphitheater in colorado

 If you don’t have a show booked but still want to visit Red Rocks, I can definitely say that it is worth it and I recommend going.
 With a variety of places to explore, you can choose a route that works for you.
 We chose the Red Rocks Trading Post Trail which was 2.4 kilometers long (1.5 miles) and was a perfect scenic trail for us to test out the elevation as well as the warm fall Colorado heat.
+A visit here is a must on your things to do in Northern Colorado List!
 Tip: Bring your own refillable water bottle as we forgot ours and had to purchase them from the Trading Post for $5 each!
 Here are some of our favourite photos from our hike:

 woman hiking up smooth red rock formations at red rocks park on a northern colorado road trip